opendnssec/opendnssec-manual/wiki/softhsm1.md

    Keys used for DNSSEC in BIND can be converted over to PKCS#8.
 Thus possible to import them into SoftHSM.

-   > softhsm-keyconv --topkcs8 --in Kexample.com.+007+05474.private --out rsa.pem
+       softhsm-keyconv --topkcs8 --in Kexample.com.+007+05474.private --out rsa.pem

-   Add, --pin <PIN>, if you want an encrypted PKCS#8 file.
+   Add, `--pin <PIN>`, if you want an encrypted PKCS#8 file.
-   Use, softhsm-keyconv --help, for more info.
+   Use, `softhsm-keyconv --help`, for more info.

 2. Convert from PKCS#8 to BIND .private and .key

    PKCS#8 files can be converted to key used for DNSSEC signing in BIND.
 The public key is also saved to file.

-   > softhsm-keyconv --tobind --in rsa.pem --name example.com. --ttl 3600 \
+       softhsm-keyconv --tobind --in rsa.pem --name example.com. --ttl 3600 \
-   >                     --ksk --algorithm RSASHA1-NSEC3-SHA1
+       --ksk --algorithm RSASHA1-NSEC3-SHA1

-   Add, --pin <PIN>, if you the PKCS#8 file is encrypted.
+   Add, `--pin <PIN>`, if you the PKCS#8 file is encrypted.
-   Use, softhsm-keyconv --help, for more info.
+   Use, `softhsm-keyconv --help`, for more info.

    The following files will be created in this example:

-   > Kexample.com.+007+05474.private
+       Kexample.com.+007+05474.private
-   > Kexample.com.+007+05474.key
+       Kexample.com.+007+05474.key

 ### Backup

 A token can be backed up by issuing the command:

-> sqlite3 <PATH TO YOUR TOKEN> ".backup copy.db"
+    sqlite3 <PATH TO YOUR TOKEN> ".backup copy.db"

 Copy the "copy.db" to a secure location.
 To restore the token, just copy the file back to the system and add it to a slot in the file softhsm.conf.

 If you are using SQLite3 version < 3.6.11, then you have to use the command below.
 But it will not copy the "PRAGMA user_version", which is used by SoftHSM for versioning.
 So you have to do that manually.
 In this case the version number is 100.

-> sqlite3 <PATH TO YOUR TOKEN> .dump | sqlite3 copy.db
+    sqlite3 <PATH TO YOUR TOKEN> .dump | sqlite3 copy.db
-> sqlite3 copy.db "PRAGMA user_version = 100;"
+    sqlite3 copy.db "PRAGMA user_version = 100;"

 Some attributes in the PKSC#11 API are defined as CK_ULONG, unsigned long integer, where the length of the data depends on the architecture (32-bit, 64-bit).
 The attributes are stored directly in the database.
 The database can thus not be moved between two systems with different architectures.